 Disclaimer

 This article provides general information only and does not replace professional medical advice.
-Parents should always consult a qualified healthcare professional regarding their baby’s feeding and nutritional needs.
+Parents should always consult a qualified healthcare professional regarding their little one's feeding and nutritional needs.